bchareyre/yade-mpi/doc/sphinx/installation.rst

 Some packages listed here are relatively new and they can be absent in your distribution (for example, libmetis-dev or python-gts).
-They can be installed from our `external PPA <https://launchpad.net/~yade-users/+archive/external/>`_ or just ignored.
-In this case some features can be disabled.
+They can be installed from `yade-dem.org/packages <http://yade-dem.org/packages/>`_ or from our `external PPA <https://launchpad.net/~yade-users/+archive/external/>`_.
+If not installed the related features will be disabled automatically.

 If you are using other distribution, than Debian or its derivatives, you should install the softwares listed above.
 Their names can differ from the